In this post I’m going to help you sort through the many flight bags for pilots and pick the perfect one for you.

-Whether you’re jumping in a Cessna for your very first training flight, or you’re a pilot with thousands of hours under your belt, this article will help you find the best
+Whether you’re jumping in a Cessna for your very first training flight, or you’re a pilot with thousands of hours under your belt, I’ll help you find the best

 We receive commissions for purchases made through links in this post.

 If you want to jump directly to the flight bags for pilots use the links below.
 Otherwise I’m going to first start with a few things you should consider when purchasing your first